Is LeafByte right for me?

 • Finding scale marks after user selection is now faster (helpful on older devices)

-• Sufficiently large objects are ignored during scale selection, as they’re unlikely to be the scale, and they take a long time to process on older devices
+• Sufficiently large objects are ignored during manual scale selection, as they’re unlikely to be the scale, and they take a long time to process on older devices

 1.3.0 (Oct 9, 2019)